Personal Support Worker - 110

 - AODA

-- GENTLE PERSUASIVE APPROACHES (GPA) in person is recommended and encouraged for PSW students
+- Gentle Persuasive Approaches (GPA®) in Dementia Care in-person is recommended and encouraged for PSW students

 To learn more, please visit the Centre for Experiential Learning.